Best Contract Summarizer Tools for Cited Contract Summaries

 Source traceability

-Can you open the exact sentence a claim came from, or does the tool return only free text you have to take on faith?
-A citation system that connects a summary back to the source passage lets you inspect the claim before you rely on it, and the same rubric applies to any AI tool that cites sources.
+Can you open the exact sentence behind a claim?
+A source link lets you check the answer before you use it.
+The same rule applies to any AI tool that cites sources.

 Citation or source inspection